Zickydeng/AnimatedDemo/README.md

 # AnimatedDemo
 Created for practicing GH.
-Just a silly github repo demo
+Just a github repo demo